 Keep your imagination working to find creative approaches from the trees back to the green.
 Your imagination can find unexpected pathways which may be useful another time on the course.

 Be versatile (antifragile) when you face unexpected bounces.
 Anyone can play great golf on those very rare occasions when everything is bouncing favorable.
 However, the most successful players find a way to play well even when they get the unexpected bounces from the course (aka: “rub of the green”)

 My coach Bing clarified that golf gives us workouts like this so we can build muscle memory around those three keys.
 The upside is when we handle those unexpected challenges well, we come out of the trees better than we were going into them!

 This ALSO rings true in our business lives!
+You may be trying to improve your medical business or patient experiences, when you find your plans for success getting off track.
 When we are planning for professional success and life bounces us into the trees unexpectedly, we have the same opportunity to come back better:

 Remain in control of your attitude in life if you want to build confidence and be your best self.
 As Zig Ziglar taught: “Your attitude, not your aptitude, will determine your altitude.”
 You will gain from it if you choose to.

 Keep your imagination working when faced with unexpected professional obstacles because your